stjude/XenoCP/README.md

 ### Inputs

-XenoCP requires three inputs, defined in a YAML file as [CWL inputs].
+XenoCP requires two inputs, defined in a YAML file as [CWL inputs].
 E.g., `inputs.yml`:

 ```
 bam:
   class: File
   path: sample.bam
-bai:
-  class: File
-  path: sample.bai
 ref_db_prefix: /references/ref.fa
 ```

-`bam` is the input sample BAM, `bai` is the bam index for the input sample BAM and `ref_db_prefix`, the basename of the reference assembly that should be cleansed.
+`bam` is the input sample BAM
+ and `ref_db_prefix`, the basename of the reference assembly that should be cleansed.
 For example, a prefix of `MGSCv37.fa` would assume the following files in the same directory exist: